Wilfred/wilfred.github.com/_posts/2017-07-16-optimising-dash-el.markdown

 {% endhighlight %}

-These are not the same!
-There's a `car` bytecode when we use the `car` function directly.
+Intriguingly, these are not the same.
+There's a `car` bytecode that's being used with `use-car-directly`.

 With a little
-[help from the Emacs Stack Exchange](https://emacs.stackexchange.com/q/30064/304), we can see that byte-opt.el looks for `'byte-opt` properties on functions.
-If a function symbol has this property, the byte compiler will replace the function with custom bytecode.
+[help from the Emacs Stack Exchange](https://emacs.stackexchange.com/q/30064/304), we can see that byte-opt.el looks for `'byte-opcode` properties on functions.
+If a function symbol has this property, the byte-compiler will replace the function with custom bytecode.

 {% highlight common-lisp %}
-;; Ensure that calls to `-first-item' are compiled to a single opcode, ;; just like `car'.
+;; Ensure that calls to `-first-item' are compiled to ;; a single opcode, just like `car'.
 (put '-first-item 'byte-opcode 'byte-car)
 (put '-first-item 'byte-compile 'byte-compile-one-arg)
 {% endhighlight %}